3x1t1um/Dobble_Generator/README.md

 ```
 (3 * 4) / 2 = 6 ; there are 6 symbols in total on all the cards
 ```
-In view of this formula, certain numbers cannot be entered.
+In view of this formula, some numbers cannot be entered.
 For example the number 11.
 If we follow the logical sequence of (n * n + 1) / 2 then:

 ```